SEARCH

 Afterward, during the Q and A period, I anxiously awaited my turn with the microphone.
 When prompted, I found the "on" switch with only minor assistance.
 My question to Mr. Goolsbee, which I'll paraphrase, was...

 We hear much debate from economists and financial journalists about the likelihood of a so-called soft landing.
-Some say the pace of rate hikes is too slow, others say the risk will come from cutting rates too quickly.
+Some say the pace of rate hikes was too slow, others say the risk will come from cutting rates too slowly.
 Whether the outcome will be soft or hard, what exactly constitutes "a landing".
 In other words, how will we know who was correct?

 I watched Dr. Goolsbee as I asked my question and witnessed his nodding head.
 Then he gave a relatively lengthy answer.
 His central points were: